AdguardTeam/AGLint/docs/rules/no-short-rules.md

 Checks if a rule is too short

-## Features

 ## Options

-This rule can be configured using the following options:
+This rule can be configured using the following options.

 ### Options schema